Jhelum: Ancient

 Oβισαρoς) by Diodorus, was an Indian king of the Abhira tribe.
 His descent was beyond the river Hydaspes, whose territory lay in the mountains.
-He sent embassies to Alexander both before and after the conquest of Porus in 326 BC, although inclined to espouse the side of the latter.
+He sent embassies to Alexander both before and after the conquest of Porus in 326 BC, although he was inclined to espouse the side of the latter.
 Alexander not only allowed him to retain his kingdom but also expanded it, and upon his death, appointed his son as his successor.
 Porus' kingdom, Paurava, was on the left bank of the Jhelum River, corresponding to the limits of the present Gujrat District.
-The Gakhars appear to represent an early wave of conquerors from the west, who still inhabit a large tract in the mountain north of the Tilla range.
-Gakhars were the dominant race during the early Muslim era, and they continued to retain their independence for a long period, both in Jhelum itself and in the neighboring district of Rawalpindi.
+The Gakhars appear to represent an early wave of conquerors from the west, who still inhabit a large tract in the mountains north of the Tilla range.
+Gakhars were the dominant race during the early Muslim era, and they continued to retain their independence for a long period, both in Jhelum and in the neighboring district of Rawalpindi.

 Medieval

-In 997 CE, Sultan Mahmud Ghaznavi took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin.
+In 997 CE, Sultan Mahmud Ghaznavi took over the Ghaznavid dynasty empire which had been established by his father, Sultan Sebuktegin.
 In 1005, he conquered the Shahis in Kabul and followed it by conquests of the Punjab region, including Jhelum.
 The Delhi Sultanate and later the Mughal Empire ruled the area.
 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape.

 The Mughals were Persianized Turks who claimed descent from both Timur and Genghis Khan and strengthened the Persianate culture of Muslim India.
-Being very few in number, the main families of Mughal Barlas, descendants of Amir Timur, settled in Mong Rasool and afterward scattered to the villages Chak Nazar, Shamaspur, Aima Afghana, Khardiyala, Chak Sikander, Malhar Muglain, Mota Garbi, and Bhimber.
+Being very few in number, the main families of Mughal Barlas, descendants of Amir Timur, settled in Mong Rasool and afterward scattered to the villages of Chak Nazar, Shamaspur, Aima Afghana, Khardiyala, Chak Sikander, Malhar Muglain, Mota Garbi, and Bhimber.
 They adopted a policy of converting the local Jats and Gakhars, which was mandatory, as recorded in the Baburnama.
 Thus, it is the Mughals who were largely responsible for the conversion of the Jats to Islam.

-With the collapse of the Mughal Empire after the death of Aurangzeb, the Durrani Empire occupied the plains but was eventually ousted by the Sikhs.

 Later periods

-After the decline of the Mughal Empire, the region fell under Afghan occupation.
-During the decline of Afghan rule following the Third Battle of Panipat, the newly emerging Sikh Empire invaded and occupied the Jhelum District in 1808 from its Gakhar ruler, Raja Sultan Muqarrab Khan.
-In 1849, Jhelum passed with the rest of the Sikh territories to the British.
+After the decline of the Mughal Empire, the region fell to the Durrani Empire.
+After the Third Battle of Panipat, the newly emerging Sikh Empire invaded and occupied the Jhelum District in 1808 from its Gakhar ruler, Sultan Muqarrab Khan.
+In 1849, Jhelum passed with the rest of the Sikh territories to the British Raj.
 The British conquered Jhelum in 1849 with the assistance of the local Gakhars who resented Sikh rule.
-In 1857, the 14th Native Infantry stationed at Jhelum mutinied and displayed a vigorous defence against a force sent from Rawalpindi to disarm them, but decamped for the night following the action, with the main body being subsequently arrested by the Kashmiri authorities into whose territory they had escaped.
-They were then handed over to the British colonial authorities and executed for treason.